JRebel for Cloud with Cloud Foundry

 5. Configure your project’s remote server application URL in the IDE to reflect the application URL on Pivotal.

 6. Press the Synchronize button in your IDE to upload any changes to Pivotal.
-Now simply refresh the application on the cloud platform and your changes should appear like magic!
-Success!
+Now refresh the application on the cloud platform for the changes to take effect.